 I have also included the Answer Key to each of the Arctic Animals puzzle for your convenience or for your kids to self check their puzzle.

-Matching is a huge life skills need to be mastered by preschoolers to save our own sanity.
-Ha!
+Visual Discrimination, or the easy phrase – differentiating & matching is a huge life skills need to be mastered by preschoolers to save our own sanity.

 Why would I say that?